Claude Code Plugins

 Which Reviewers to Use

-Use all three reviewers (sequential) when:
+Use all three reviewers (parallel) when:

 • Implementing new features (comprehensive check)